Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/fey-warrior-2024.md

 **Undetectable Charm.** When you successfully charm a creature, it doesn't know it was charmed by you after the effect ends.

-# Level 18: Major Trickery
+# Level 18: Might and Trickery
 You've found new ways to utilize your Fey Energy, detailed below.

 **Deadly Strike.** When you use your Augmented Strike, you can expend and roll any number of Fey Energy Dice you have available.